billpg/HashBack/README.md

 If the intiator finds the Bearer token it has received to be acceptable (including checking the HMAC signature), it must respond to this inner request with a 204 code, indicating all is well.
 Nonetheless, it must not use the newly issued Bearer token until the issuer also closes its outer request with 204 code as well.

 Any error response from the initiator to the issuer indicates it does not accept the issued Bearer token, including any kind of local error.
-The response body shoudl include enough detail to help a developer resolve the issue.
+The response body should include enough detail to help a developer resolve the issue.

 ## Version Negotiation